AJ1707/udacity-project-1/README.md

 poster images of the movies gets displayed and by clicking the poster image the youtube trailer of the movie gets displayed.

+#How to launch the project

+1)Run the entertainment_center.py python file
+2)Select the movie's trailer you have to play
+3)This views the youtube trailer of the selected poster image